diego-castromonte/Robotic-Hand/README.md

 ## Getting Started

-1. **Assemble Hardware:** Print the components from `/CAD` and press-fit the custom PCB shield onto your Arduino Uno.
+1. **Assemble Hardware:** Print the components from `/CAD` and mount the custom PCB shield onto your Arduino Uno.
-2. **Power Supply:** Connect an external 5V 2A DC power source to terminal block `J1` to isolate motor power from the Arduino logic supply.
+2. **Power Supply:** Connect an external 5V 2A DC power source to terminal block `J1` to power the servos separately.
 3. **Upload Firmware:** Open `/Firmware/Hand_Code_Final.ino` in the Arduino IDE, select **Arduino Uno**, choose your COM port, and click **Upload**.

 ---

+## License

+Distributed under the MIT License.
+See `LICENSE` for details.